 Keeping It Dry

 Make sure trays and shelves are kept as dry as possible.
 Wipe down areas of moisture before closing the fridge door.

-Condensation build-up underneath your refrigerator can lead to mold problems that you are not able to see.
-Moving out your refrigerator and cleaning underneath and behind it will work to prevent mold growth over time.
+Condensation buildup under your refrigerator can lead to mold problems you can’t see.
+Moving your refrigerator and cleaning behind it will prevent mold growth over time.

-Mold growth in your home is inevitable on some level.
-While it is impossible to completely eliminate mold in your home, following these simple, common-sense tips will work to prevent mold from growing in the major appliances throughout your home.
+While it’s technically impossible to completely eliminate mold in your home, following these simple tips will prevent mold from growing in your major appliances.

-There are times when mold can get out of hand despite your best efforts to contain and prevent it.
-Leaky pipes and moldy water lines can lead to major mold growth that can only be remediated by the professional mold removal experts at All Nation Restoration.
+Mold can still get out of hand despite your best efforts to prevent it.
+Leaky pipes can lead to significant mold growth that can only be remediated by professional mold removal experts.

-Contact All Nation Restoration today for complete information on our Round Rock mold removal and water damage services.
+Contact us today for complete information on our mold removal and water damage services.